Management strategies for hydropower plants a simple dynamic programming approach: Problem setup and method

 \section{Problem setup and method}

 The objective in our problem is to manage a production facility to maximize its profit.
-More precisely, the manager must continuously choose between different modes of production, each with different profitability depending on some random dynamic factors $X_t$.
+More precisely, the manager must continuously choose between different modes of production, each with different profitability depending on some random process $X_t$.
 However, each change in production induces a cost and these costs are deducted from the total profit.
-This means that the optimal strategy is \textbf{not} to always switch to the state with momentarily highest payoff.
+This means that the optimal strategy is \textbf{not} to always switch to the mode with momentarily highest payoff.

 In the context of hydropower, this amounts to maximizing the profit from the electricity generated over a specific period $[t,T]$.
 More precisely, we want to maximize